Mental Health: Finding the Help You Need

 Your feelings are affecting your job, relationships, or sleep or eating habits.

-Other reasons to seek help: Someone who knows you well suggests that you go to counseling
+You should also get help if someone who knows you well suggests that you go to counseling.

-These are only some of the symptoms that may warrant seeking help.
+These are only some of the symptoms that call for getting help.
 You may have others

 that concern you.

-The first person to talk with may be your family healthcare provider to find out if
+The first person to talk with may be your family healthcare provider.
+This is to find

-your symptoms may be caused by medical conditions.
-If a medical condition is not the
+out if your symptoms may be caused by health conditions.
+If a health condition is

-cause, your provider may be able to suggest a mental health professional.
+not the cause, your provider may be able to suggest a mental health provider.

-The mental health professional you choose should be licensed by your state.
-These
+The mental health provider you choose should be licensed by your state.
+These are

 Psychiatrist.
-A psychiatrist is a medical healthcare provider with at least four years of specialized
+A psychiatrist is a doctor and a medical healthcare provider with at least 4 years

-study and training in psychiatry after medical school.
-Psychiatrists can provide medical
+of specialized study and training in psychiatry after medical school.
+Psychiatrists

-and psychiatric evaluations, treat disorders, provide psychotherapy, and prescribe
+can provide medical and psychiatric evaluations, treat disorders, provide psychotherapy,

 Psychologist.
 A psychologist has a master's degree in psychology or a doctoral degree in clinical,

 educational, counseling, or research psychology.
-Psychologists provide psychological
+Psychologists do psychological testing

-testing and evaluations.
-A psychologist is also trained to treat emotional and behavioral
+and evaluations.
+They are also trained to treat emotional and behavioral problems

-problems and mental disorders, and provide psychotherapy and behavior modification.
+and mental disorders.
+And they provide psychotherapy and behavior modification.
+Psychologists

 Social worker.
 A social worker has a bachelor’s, master’s, or doctoral degree and is licensed to

 practice social work.
-Social workers can assess and treat psychiatric illnesses and
+A licensed clinical social worker (LCSW) can assess and treat

-Mental health nurses can assess and treat illnesses and do case management and psychotherapy.
+Mental health nurses can assess and treat illnesses.
+They do case management and psychotherapy.